 Dating back to the 1400s, French-cut diamonds became fashionable with French royalty and aristocracy in the 1600s.
 Easily recognisable by the pattern the crown facets on the table of the diamond makes with each other, these square or rectangular gemstones complement the geometric designs of the Art Deco period.

 Carre cut diamonds are square step-cuts whose corners are not truncated.
 As with most step-cuts, high clarity diamond rough is used when cutting these stones as the step-cut faceting is very unforgiving with clarity characteristics.
-Traditionally used in antique jewelry, these cuts add beautiful lustre to any design.
+Traditionally used in antique jewellery, these cuts add beautiful lustre to any design.

 The name comes from the shape of a bullet where three sides have straight lines forming a part of a square with the fourth pointy side having a sharp edge.
-Typically step-cut, these diamonds can also be brilliant-cut and are usually sold as pairs to complement a center gemstone.
+Typically step-cut, these diamonds can also be brilliant-cut and are usually sold as pairs to complement a centre gemstone.

 A trapezoid has four sides, the top and bottom sides are parallel while the two remaining sides slant upwards and inwards.
-Like half-moon diamonds, they are usually always sold as pairs to complement a center gemstone with a straight edge like emerald, princess and cushion cuts.
-Typically, trapezoids are step-cut but are also available in brilliant-cuts depending on the faceting of the center gemstone they are paired with.
+Like half-moon diamonds, they are usually always sold as pairs to complement a centre gemstone with a straight edge like emerald, princess and cushion cuts.
+Typically, trapezoids are step-cut but are also available in brilliant-cuts depending on the faceting of the centre gemstone they are paired with.

 A trilliant cut, sometimes called a trillion or trillian, is a triangular type of gemstone cut.
 Always a brilliant cut, it has either curved (trillions) or not curved (trilliants) sides.
-Developed in the first half of the 20th century by the Asscher brothers in Amsterdam, this cut is used as either center or side accent gemstones.
+Developed in the first half of the 20th century by the Asscher brothers in Amsterdam, this cut is used as either centre or side accent gemstones.

 The choice of engagement ring setting is important as it determines the overall finished look of your ring design.